godotengine/godot/README.md

 ## Free, open source and community-driven

-Godot is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
+Oodly Doodly is completely free and open source under the very permissive [MIT license](https://github.com/CCIGAMES/Oodly-doodly-engine?tab=License-1-ov-file).
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
 Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
-It is supported by the [Godot Foundation](https://godot.foundation/) not-for-profit.
+It is supported by the not-for-profit.

 Before being open sourced in [February 2014](https://github.com/godotengine/godot/commit/0b806ee0fc9097fa7bda7ac0109191c9c5e0a1ac),